 - The applicant must have completed courses in algebra, biology & chemistry at the high school or college level with a minimum grade of C in each course before the deadline.

-- COMPASS Placement test is required for all new students.
-Please contact 740.533.4596 to schedule an appointment.For nursing, you need to achieve an 80 or higher in reading, place in English 1510 in the writing portion and achieve a score of Tier I on the Math portion.
+- ACCUPLACER Placement test is required for all new students.
+Please contact Resource Commons, 740.533.4596 to schedule an appointment.For nursing, you need to achieve an 80 or higher in reading, place in English 1510 in the writing portion and achieve a score of Tier I on the Math portion.

 - You will also have to take the HESI A2 Nursing Admissions Exam.
 You must achieve a score of at least a 75% in English, a 75% in Math and an overall composite of 75%.
-You can schedule this exam in the Student Success Center by calling 740-533-4596.
-Test codes and study guides for this test are available for purchase in the bookstore.
+You can schedule this exam in the Resource Commons by calling 740-533-4596.
+Test codes are available for purchase in the Student Services.